shravan-padakanti/scala-1/Organizing-Classes.md

 ### Traits

-Traits are similar to abstract classes where they contain unimplemented and implemented methods (concrete method definitons), but cannot have concrete value definitions.
-They are declare using the `trait` keyword.
+Traits are similar to abstract classes where they contain unimplemented and implemented methods (concrete method definitons).
 ```scala
 trait Planar {
     def height: Int